 🥘 Ingredients to Have on Hand

 It's surprisingly easy to make this delicious chicken dinner recipe.
-Crusted Chicken Romano combines both fresh and pantry ingredients.
+Chicken with Panko Breading combines both fresh and pantry ingredients.

-It is tried and true and a classic family-favorite recipe much like Chicken Spaghetti with Rotel and Velveeta.
+It is tried-and-true and a classic family-favorite recipe, much like my recipe for Chicken Spaghetti with Rotel and Velveeta.

 Panko Bread Crumbs: These are the secret ingredient to creating that golden brown, crispy and crunchy crust.
-Panko Bread Crumbs are light but sturdy and create the most delicious breading!
+(Affiliate link) Panko Bread Crumbs are light but sturdy and create the most delicious breading!

-Romano Cheese: I highly recommend using freshly grated Romano Cheese, it's a low moisture, hard and salty cheese and it can stay fresh in your refrigerator for up to six weeks, so it's easy to keep this cheese on hand.
+Romano Cheese: I highly recommend using freshly grated Romano Cheese, it's a low-moisture, hard and salty cheese and it can stay fresh in the fridge for up to six weeks, so it's easy to keep this cheese on hand.

 Eggs: These serve as the perfect binder or "glue" to keep all the breading ingredients together.

-Lemon: A spritz of freshly squeezed lemon adds a bright touch of citrus to the savory chicken breading after it's fried.
-We don't always think of lemon with pasta recipes, but when it comes to Crusted Chicken Ramono, that squeeze of lemon is absolute perfection.
+Lemon: A spritz of freshly squeezed lemon adds a bright touch of citrus to the savory panko chicken breading after it's fried.

 Scroll to the recipe card below for a full list of ingredients and measurements.